LDAP Configuration

 Search criteria for groups

-. - Search filter for users: Conventional LDAP search filters are used here.
-Note that Relution always uses the placeholder
+• Searching filter for users: Conventional LDAP search filters are used here.
+It should be noted that Relution always uses the placeholder %v for user entries.
+For example, a simple search filter for groups could be: (&(cn=%v)(objectClass=groupOfNames)).

 Manual mapping for groups